 I'm Laurel, a Producer and Account Manager.

 I spent the next 4 years with the Interference team gaining extensive experience conceiving, developing, and managing events for a range of clients.
-Being in a small agency, my role was multifaceted and I thrived on my ability to quickly adapt to the role at hand.
+Being in a small agency, my role was dynamic and I thrived on my ability to quickly adapt.
 In 2014, I welcomed the opportunity to expand my skill set when Interference merged with Guild to create a cohesive design, build, alternative marketing, and interactive technology collective.

 These days, I'm a Producer at Sub Rosa: an independent strategy and design practice helping organizations explore, learn and grow.
 In a team of solution-agnostic thinkers, designers and builders, I lead projects from start to finish.
-This includes managing internal communication multiple departments (Strategy, Design, Content, Experiential, and Interactive) as well as acting as the primary liaison for the client team.
+This includes managing internal communication in a cross-functional team (Strategy, Design, Content, Experiential, and Interactive) as well as acting as the primary liaison for the client team.